sheester/SIMsalabim-web/SIMsalabim/README.md

 List of publications (not complete):

 - M. Koopmans and L.J.A.
 Koster, Voltage deficit in wide band gap perovskite solar cells: the role of traps, band energies, and effective density of states, Sol.
-RRL (accepted).
+RRL, 2200560 (2022).

+M. Koopmans, V.M.
+Le Corre, and L.J.A.
+Koster, SIMsalabim: An open-source drift-diffusion simulator for semiconductor devices, J. Open Source Softw.
+7, 3727 (2022).

 - A. Rahimichatri, J. Liu, F. Jahani, L. Qiu, R.C.
 Chiechi, J.C.
 Hummelen, and L.J.A.
 Koster, A method for identifying the cause of inefficient salt-doping in organic semiconductors, J. Mater.
 Chem.
 C 10, 13093 (2022).